-With hundreds of free ecommerce templates at your fingertips, it’s easy to find something that will fit your website's needs and match your brand voice.
+With a wide range of free ecommerce templates at your fingertips, it’s easy to find something that will fit your website's needs and match your brand voice.
 But when it comes to creating a truly unique visual experience for shoppers, customization is key.
 From color schemes to checkout buttons and page headings, we’ll look at four ways that you can make your free template look like (and hopefully sell) a million bucks.

 1. Upload your own logo to the header.